 2. Have these changed at all since the launch of eToroX and Lira?

 “As technology has evolved, so has our business.
 In 2018, we created eToroX, our blockchain subsidiary. eToroX provides the infrastructure, in the form of a crypto wallet and exchange, that supports our commitment to facilitating the evolution of tokenized assets.
-We believe that leveraging blockchain technology will enable us to become the first truly global service provider allowing everyone to trade, invest and save.
+We believe that leveraging blockchain technology will enable us to become the first truly global service provider allowing everyone to trade and save.

 In March 2019, eToro acquired smart contracts experts Firmo and the team now acts as an internal innovation unit tasked with bringing to life the goal of tokenizing all assets on eToro.
 This involves research and development of infrastructure for the representation of assets and the execution of trade processes on blockchain infrastructure.
 This team was behind the creation of Lira a domain-specific language that can be used to write OTC financial contracts for assets currently on the Ethereum blockchain.”